thecraigd/exoplanets/readme.md

 ## Results

-The project demonstrates how deep learning can be applied to astronomical data for exoplanet detection.
-The models developed here show promising results in identifying the subtle patterns of exoplanet transits in light flux measurements.
+The project attempts to demonstrate how deep learning can be applied to astronomical data for exoplanet detection.

+The models developed thus far have some problems identifying the subtle patterns of exoplanet transits in light flux measurements.
+The major over-representation of stars with no exoplanet transits relative to stars with exoplanet transits means that the model as developed has effectively learned to say that every star has no exoplanet.
+This works well, leading to high accuracy and gets the loss function to a very low value.

 ## Future Work

+- Attempt different techniques to overcome the unevenly weighted dataset
 - Experiment with different neural network architectures
 - Implement feature selection to reduce dimensionality
 - Apply data augmentation techniques